 Choosing between Chapter 7 and 13 Bankruptcy if You Owe Money to Your Ex-Spouse

-Child and spousal support cannot be discharged (written off) under either a Chapter 7 “straight bankruptcy” or a Chapter 13 “adjustment of debts.”
-But other kinds of divorce obligations — sometimes called “property settlement” debts — can be discharged, but only under Chapter 13.
+Spousal and child support cannot be discharged (written off) under either a Chapter 7 “straight bankruptcy” or a Chapter 13 “adjustment of debts.”
+However, other kinds of divorce obligations — sometimes called “property settlement” debts — can be discharged, but only under Chapter 13.
 If you owe a significant amount of non-support debts from your divorce, get legal advice about whether Chapter 13 would be a good option for you.

 Support and Property Settlement Obligations

 Separation and divorce decrees can create a number of different financial obligations.
 The bankruptcy law divides these obligations into:

 - those “in the nature of alimony, maintenance, or support” (even if not specifically called that in the decree) — the support obligations, and